ATTACKING THE EXPERT'S OPINION

 11:30 - 12:30 p.m.

-- Non-expert rules and the cloak of expertise
+- Non-expert rules

 - Expert's weighing process